On Being A Witness

 During the download, I saw the book was originally published in 1964, but it was the mid-nineties before I came across it.
-During the sixties just about all of my poetry reading was restricted to Black poets: Toni Cade Bambara (March 25, 1939-December 9, 1995) Nikki Giovanni (June 7, 1943-), Amiri Baraka (October 7, 1934 –January 9, 2014), my Debutant Ball date, Ntozake Shange (October 18, 1948-), et al. For me they were the poet witnesses of the Black struggle and experience in America during this time.
+During the sixties just about all of my poetry reading was restricted to Black poets: Toni Cade Bambara (March 25, 1939-December 9, 1995) Nikki Giovanni (June 7, 1943-), Amiri Baraka (October 7, 1934–January 9, 2014), my Debutant Ball date, Ntozake Shange (October 18, 1948-October 27, 2018)), et al. For me they were the poet witnesses of the Black struggle and experience in America during this time.
 Their poetry was akin to the gospels I heard in church as a young boy.
 It both pulled my heart strings and identified the deep anger inside my soul.
 I travelled to Newark on many occasions to hear Amiri sing his words.
 While a senior at Rutgers University, I took classes with Nikki and Toni who were both instructors at Livingston College where I was a dorm advisor.

 I had many long conversations with Niki about what it meant to be a Black poet.
 Can I write poetry without it being Black?
 I had tried my hand at writing but had not found my own voice.
 She encouraged me to be patient.
 “Your voice will come,” she said, “and when it does, it will not necessarily have a color.
-It will just be yours to use as a witness for you experience.”
+It will just be yours to use as a witness for your experience.”

 Thirty years later, the poets who lead me on the path to finding my own voice as a witness to the everyday were Mark Strand, Mary Oliver, Rumi, Rilke, et al. The times had changed.
 I was beginning to find my own voice as a poet, not necessarily of the Black experience, but of my life experience.